resttime/cl-liballegro/README.md

 --------------

-This is going to be a formal CFFI of the Allegro 5 programming library that will be organized by sections of the API reference manual.
-This will take a while to complete... http://alleg.sourceforge.net/a5docs/5.0.9/
+This is going to be a formal CFFI of the Allegro 5 programming library that will be organized by sections of the API reference manual: http://alleg.sourceforge.net/a5docs/5.0.9/

 I hope for it to be as clean and neat as cl-opengl.

-After writing the bindings, I'll work on separating it from CFFI.
-Then I'll write helper macros/functions for neat integration with Lisp.
-Both of which will worked on while I create a game.

 Usages
 --------------
 1. `al_*` becomes `al:*`
 2. Do not pass ALLEGRO_COLOR to functions, use four numbers instead.
-(CFFI cannot pass structures by value)
-3. `(al:rest secs)` is `(al:rest-time secs)` instead because of symbol interference with (rest list).
+3. `(al:rest secs)` is `(al:rest-time secs)` because of symbol interference with (rest list).
-4. `(al:get-pixel bitmap x y)` returns a Common Lisp structure instead of an ALLEGRO_COLOR structure.
-5. `allegro_*` is removed mostly
+4. `allegro_*` is removed in many places
+5. Many enums are shortened (check cl-liballegro/callegro/constants.lisp)

 ```cl
 ;;; (al:get-pixel bitmap x y) returns this structure